Best Red Light Therapy Devices For 2025 - Peak Primal Wellness

 Near-Infrared Light (750-1200nm): Invisible near-infrared wavelengths, especially 850nm, penetrate deeper into muscles, joints, and connective tissue.
 These longer wavelengths reach depths of 2-3 inches, making them effective for pain relief, muscle recovery, and reducing inflammation in deeper structures.

 The light activates mitochondria—cellular powerhouses responsible for energy production.
 This photobiomodulation process increases adenosine triphosphate (ATP) synthesis, which cells use to repair damage, reduce oxidative stress, and function more efficiently.
-Unlike ultraviolet light that damages tissue, red and infrared wavelengths support natural healing responses by improving blood flow and oxygen delivery without harmful effects.

 Wavelength Type Range (nm) Skin Penetration Main Effect